Martin Günther (politician)

 Martin Günther (born 1982) is a German politician serving as a member of the European Parliament since 2025.
 From 2020 to 2022, he served as deputy chairman of The Left Brandenburg.

+From 2013 to 2023, Günther was a member of the party's executive committee in Bernau bei Berlin and, from 2014, represented the Brandenburg state executive committee in various roles.
+He is a member of ver.di, Humanistischer Verband Deutschlands, and the Rosa Luxemburg Foundation.